An Effective American Health Care System

 Stable and Predictable Financing

-A reformed health care system is only as good as the social contract its financing system is built on.
+A health care system is only as good as the social contract its financing system is built on.
 Health care system financing should be as broad-based as possible to spread the cost of care across all sectors of the economy.
 The United States has a history of a mixed public and private financing of health care services, with employers, taxpayers and individuals all sharing responsibility for financing health care coverage.
 It is important that all of these shared burdens be examined and balanced, and that requirements for public financing be credible and sustainable over the long term.

 Affordability and Value

 The increasing cost of health insurance, health care services, and prescription drugs and medical devices threatens existing health care coverage and makes it difficult to establish a sustainable system of universal coverage.
-A reformed system should encourage value purchasing by comparing the effectiveness of different therapies for the same conditions, educating providers about the relative health value of different interventions, and assuring that government policies do not have the unintended effect of increasing costs without providing commensurate value.
+An effective system should encourage value purchasing by comparing the effectiveness of different therapies for the same conditions, educating providers about the relative health value of different interventions, and assuring that government policies do not have the unintended effect of increasing costs without providing commensurate value.

 Coverage for every American should provide protection against the costs of catastrophic illnesses, promote ready access to preventive services, and enable patients to manage chronic conditions.
 Individuals should also have options to obtain more comprehensive coverage.
 In addition, no one should be forced into a health care setting with which they are dissatisfied.
 Individual choices in selecting health care providers and plans should be supported by a system that reports on the comparative clinical quality and patient satisfaction levels achieved by providers, and patients should have access to the full range of delivery system options.
-A reformed system should encourage the continued development of more integrated health care delivery systems, which can provide greater levels of quality and convenience at an affordable cost.
+An effective system should encourage the continued development of more integrated health care delivery systems, which can provide greater levels of quality and convenience at an affordable cost.

 Reliability, Portability and Continuity

 Life is uncertain, but health insurance should not add to that uncertainty.
 People should not have to organize their lives around their health care coverage.
-A reformed health care system should assure individuals that their health care coverage will remain reasonably stable over time.
+An effective health care system should assure individuals that their health care coverage will remain reasonably stable over time.
 Coverage should be more readily portable from job-to-job, and those who move out of the workforce should have continued access to coverage.
 Similarly, changes in family status or income should not lead to disruptions in access to care.